You’re growing your blog.

 I’ve been there.

 This is my 6th month blogging and I can honestly say that it’s been a rough couple of months.
-Aside from taking my dogs out 3 times a day, looking after my husband, practicing my piano, walking 10K steps a day, reading books, I have to juggle clients, my brand new blog and my online shop.
+Aside from taking my dogs out 3 times a day, practicing my piano, walking 10K steps a day, reading books, I have to juggle clients, my brand new blog and my online shop.

 24 hours just isn’t enough.